 San Antonio Restorative and Cosmetic dentist, Dr. Guillory, understands that the embarrassment of a broken smile can hurt your confidence levels and wants you to know that there is an effective solution in using dental crowns.

-Porcelain crowns are individually crafted and are effectively a natural appearing “cover-up” for any tooth, much like fresh paint on a wall in your home.
-This makes cosmetic dental crowns and attractive option for those dental patients who are not comfortable with more invasive procedures that require a full tooth replacement.
+Porcelain crowns are individually crafted and are effectively a natural-appearing “cover-up” for any tooth, much like fresh paint on a wall in your home.
+This makes cosmetic dental crowns an attractive option for those dental patients who are not comfortable with more invasive procedures that require a full tooth replacement.

 How are Crowns (veneers) Placed?

 In order for Dr. Guillory and his staff to place the crowns on your teeth, they must first “shape” the existing tooth surface.
 This process allows for the crown to fit comfortably on the natural tooth without negatively affecting your bite or speech capability.

 Dr. Guillory and his staff will always strive to maintain the natural structure of your teeth whenever possible, but in some cases, crown placement may require removing part of the natural tooth structure in order to ensure the quality of your overall smile.

 We only use porcelain materials at Southtown Dental Group.
 No metal coping is used to provide a cleaner and more natural aesthetic.

 Dr. Guillory and Southtown Dental Group also offer dentures to our patients.
 We always strive to duplicate the natural look of your teeth.
 We don’t want your friends or family to see “fake teeth” and want you to love your fresh, new smile!

 Our denture teeth are comprised of a combination of porcelain powder and acrylic as a binder.
 A partial denture can also be used if needed and we use the same care and quality materials with these as we do with full-mouth dentures.